Vonage/vonage-python-sdk/V3_TO_V4_SDK_MIGRATION_GUIDE.md

 ## Error Handling

 In v3 of the SDK, most HTTP client errors gave a general `HttpClientError`.
-In v4 these are finer-grained.
 Errors in v4 inherit from the general `VonageError` but are more specific and finer-grained, E.g. a `RateLimitedError` when the SDK receives an HTTP 429 response.

 These errors will have a descriptive message and will also include the response object returned to the SDK, accessed by `HttpClientError.response` etc.